 An incorrigible nomad, Alberta has lived and worked in Italy and California and is now based in London, UK.

-As Transformation Design Director, specializing in service design and systems thinking at Lloyds Banking Group, she leads teams of designers who focus on the creation and delivery of future-friendly services and outcomes that are rooted in systemic understanding and unlock value for the organization and its customers.
+As Transformation Design Director, specializing in service design and systems thinking at Lloyds Banking Group, she leads multi disciplinary teams that focus on the creation and delivery of future-friendly services and outcomes that are rooted in systemic understanding and unlock value for the organization and its customers.

 Unafraid of challenging conventions, Alberta puts people at the heart of her design process, connects decision-making to impact, and contends that you should always under promise and then over deliver.